PGY2 Ambulatory Care Pharmacy Residency Program

-- Emergency medicine, solid organ transplantation, pediatrics, infectious disease specialists
+- Emergency medicine, solid organ transplantation, pediatrics, oncology, and infectious disease specialists

 In addition to a focus on direct patient care, preceptors are involved in scholarly activities such as scientific journal peer review, active textbook and journal publication, platform and poster presentations, and research in the management of ambulatory care patients.
 These practitioners are actively involved with local, state, national and international professional organizations (e.g., Florida Society of Health-System Pharmacists, American Society of Health-System Pharmacists, American College of Clinical Pharmacy, Anticoagulation Forum, and the American Association of Diabetes Educators).